Pips Answer for Friday, September 12, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-09-12
+NYT Pips easy answer for 2025-09-12

-Answer for 2025-09-12
+Complete answer for 2025-09-12 (Easy)

 Solving this set of puzzles was all about finding the right starting point for each difficulty level.
 For the Easy puzzle, I looked at the sum regions first.